lupyuen/lupyuen.github.io/src/lte.md

 1. In Future: Read PL6 to handle Ring Indicator / [Unsolicited Result Code](https://embeddedfreak.wordpress.com/2008/08/19/handling-urc-unsolicited-result-code-in-hayes-at-command/)

 1. In Future: Set PH7 to High or Low for Sleep State

+TODO

+_Power Key looks funky..._

+Yeah the Power Key is probably inspired by the press-and-hold Power Button on vintage Nokia Phones.

+TODO

 To do this in NuttX, our code looks like this: [a64_usbhost.c](https://github.com/lupyuen/pinephone-nuttx-usb/blob/3ceaf44c23b85ec105a0d85cd377f4a55eff5ef5/a64_usbhost.c#L337-L421)